Allium giganteum, also known as Giant Onion

 A fully developed flower head

-I like to plant alliums in groups of threes or fives and sow them haphazardly throughout the garden.
+I plant alliums in groups of threes or fives and sow them haphazardly throughout the garden.
 This makes for an abstract design that combines well with both formal and informal spaces.
-It’s important not to plant the bulbs too close together, though, in case come spring, their spheres collide and ruin the effect.
+It’s important not to plant the bulbs too close together, though, in case come spring, their spheres collide and ruin the dramatic effect.

 Alliums look great with other spring flowers like peonies and irises.
 And the later blooming varieties make stunning companion plants to salvia, yarrow, monarda, catmint and daylilies.
 Alliums are not repeat bloomers, so after they exhaust themselves, they go dormant for the summer.
 I plant daylilies by my alliums to hide the foliage once it starts to wither.